gitter-lab/SINGE-supplemental/bioverlay.md

 We agree that this could be a source of error.
 In our Discussion section, we reference our prior work comparing ChIP data and TF loss of function experiments, which studied the low overlap between these two types of data.
 Our new analysis of the simulated dyngen gene expression data also suggests that SINGE's search for lagged gene expression dependencies may detect more indirect regulatory relationships than direct TF binding.
-SINGE performs poorly at recovery direct regulatory interactions in the dyngen network but it better at detecting direct or indirect interactions.
+SINGE performs poorly at recovering direct regulatory interactions in the dyngen network but is better at detecting direct or indirect interactions.

 We proposed that extending SINGE to incorporate epigenomic data as prior information could help improve its performance on the ChIP-based interactions and reference additional methods that integrate single-cell RNA-seq with such priors.
 However, even if a GRN method can be improved by integrating additional data types as a prior, there is still a need to discover the best way to uncover dependences from the expression data alone, which is the focus of our study.